Home Care, Home Infusion, and Durable Medical Equipment

 What is durable medical equipment (DME)?

-Durable medical equipment is any type of device that aids the patient in the home, and improves quality of life.
-Examples of DME include: walkers, wheelchairs, commodes, shower chairs, power scooters, oxygen, and hospital beds.
+Durable medical equipment is any type of device that aids the patient in the home that improves quality of life.
+Examples of DME include walkers, wheelchairs, commodes, shower chairs, power scooters, oxygen, and hospital beds.

 As with infusion and home care services, payment for medical equipment by insurance companies varies greatly.
 Any request for equipment submitted to the insurance company for payment must be medically necessary.
 Your healthcare team should order the equipment and is responsible for providing the equipment company with any necessary documentation to facilitate payment.
 You may be responsible for a monthly rental fee for some types of equipment.
 Most insurances will not cover two types of assistive devices; i.e. you can’t get a walker and a wheelchair covered by the insurance company at the same time.